officelearn/azure-docs.sv-se/articles/cognitive-services/bing-visual-search/quickstarts/python.md

     imagePath = 'your-image-path'
     ```

-3. Skapa ett katalogobjekt för att lagra dina begärandehuvuden.
-Binda din prenumerationsnyckel till strängen `Ocp-Apim-Subscription-Key`, enligt nedan:
+3. Create a dictionary object to hold your request's header information.
+Bind your subscription key to the string `Ocp-Apim-Subscription-Key`, as shown below:

     ```python
     HEADERS = {'Ocp-Apim-Subscription-Key': SUBSCRIPTION_KEY}
     ```

-4. Skapa en annan ordlista så att den innehåller din avbildning, som öppnas och laddat upp när du skickar begäran:
+4. Create another dictionary to contain your image, which is opened and uploaded when you send the request:

     ```python
     file = {'image' : ('myfile', open(imagePath, 'rb'))}
     ```

-## <a name="parse-the-json-response"></a>Tolka JSON-svaret
+## <a name="parse-the-json-response"></a>Tolka JSON-svar

-1. Skapa en metod som kallas `print_json()` att ta i API-svaret och skriva ut JSON:
+1. Create a method called `print_json()` to take in the API response, and print the JSON:

     ```python
     def print_json(obj):